ArchipelagoMW/Archipelago/worlds/yugiohddm/docs/setup_en.md

 ## Generating a Game

 1. Create your options file (YAML).
 After installing the `ygoddm.apworld` file, you can generate a template within the Archipelago Launcher by clicking `Generate Template Settings`.
-The YGO DDM world was created with Archipelago 0.5.1, for use with Archipelago 0.5.0 use the provided YAML in the release instead of generating your own.
 2. Follow the general Archipelago instructions for [generating a game](https://archipelago.gg/tutorial/Archipelago/setup/en#generating-a-game).
 3. Open `ArchipelagoLauncher.exe`
 4. Select "BizHawk Client" in the right-side column.
 On your first time opening BizHawk Client, you will also be asked to